 |These loaders are lightweight, and they won’t rattle while you carry them because there are no mechanical or electronic parts inside the hopper.||High-end hoppers like Virtue spire 3 shoots 20+ balls per second which is a frightening speed.
 Most electronic hoppers can be faster if coupled with compatibility guns.|

 |No batteries, no motors inside.
 The shell uses the player’s movement or a little agitation to work.||Most electronic loaders will never jam on you.
 Nowadays they come with an anti-jam shark fin whose job is to stop jamming.
-Valken tournament hopper has an anti-jam sensor built-in. choose whatever you like.|
+Valken tournament hopper has an anti-jam sensor built in. choose whatever you like.|

 |Normal gravity hopper will jam on you.
 It is simple, a large number of balls are trying to squeeze through a small hole.
-Constant movement is required for optimized performance.||Most of them run of 3AA batteries, but some loaders use 4AA batteries|
+Constant movement is required for optimized performance.||Most of them run on 3AA batteries, but some loaders use 4AA batteries|

 |Slow firing rate.
 Most of the guys rely on precision rather than speed nowadays, and I have seen top players playing with gravity fed hoppers.
-So it’s somewhat alright.||There is a tray inside the hopper that operate everything from feeding to sensing.|
+So it’s somewhat alright.||There is a tray inside the hopper that operates everything from feeding to sensing.|

 |Usually, they possess a small capacity, but there are good paintball hoppers like “Proto Primo” which is fairly large with 200+ feeding capacity||They weigh more than gravity hoppers|